 Marine Aviator’s Memorial Day Wave Off

-Every week, the greatest challenge I face as publisher of The Patriot Post is determining which subject among all the current news and policy issues concerning liberty and constitutional integrity should be the target of my weekly column.
-I mention this because deep into this week's treatise and just a few hours ahead of deadline, I received a message from one of our Patriot readers that offered a far more powerful perspective on where we are as a nation than anything I'd been writing.
+Every week, a challenge I face as publisher of The Patriot Post is determining which subject among all the current news and policy issues concerning Liberty and constitutional integrity should be the subject of my weekly column.
+I mention this because deep into this week’s treatise and just a few hours ahead of deadline, I received a message from one of our Patriot readers, who offered a far more powerful perspective on where we are as a nation than anything I’d been writing.

 Interred at Arlington, Section 68 Site 113, are the remains of Mike’s father, Marine Colonel James Arthur McGinn.

 Col. McGinn was a graduate of the United States Naval Academy’s Class of ‘57.

 His USNA yearbook notes, “It was virtually impossible to be in Jim’s presence for more than five minutes without laughing, even if you had just flunked a double-weight Electrical Engineering quiz.
 He was a farmer turned city boy who loved a party, a good book, and lots of romance, if and when he could separate himself from the arms of Morpheus.”

 After graduation, McGinn completed the requisite flight schools and flew the F-8U Crusader out of Marine Corps Air Station El Toro in California.
 As the war in Vietnam was heating up, then Capt.
 McGinn transitioned to an aircraft that would move him closer to the action – the UH-1 Huey helicopter gunship.
 He flew two tours in Vietnam and earned the Distinguished Flying Cross in 1969.